-A full node is a software program that anyone download and run to interact with the global Bitcoin network.
-The client called Bitcoin Core is the most popular implementation but there are others available.
+A full node is a software program that you must use to interact with the Bitcoin network.
+The client called Bitcoin Core is the most popular implementation but there are others too.

 Using a Bitcoin full node is the equivalent of being your own self-soverign central bank.
 It's the only way to fully benefit from using Bitcoin.
 If you aren't using a full node yourself, there is a certain level of trust you must place into the company being used whenever you transact with their wallet.

 If you're new, you don't need to run a full node right this moment.
 Maybe you decide to never run one but it's important to learn the importance of a full node and that you should run one and use it.

 Validates all the rules of Bitcoin - A full node ensures you are actually receiving the bitcoin you think you are.
 Not running a full node means you are outsourcing the truth from an external source.
 It's better to use the source of truth directly.

 Increases privacy - If you don't use a full node your transactions need to be broadcasted by a third party meaning they could track transactions.
 A full node broadcasts transactions directly to the Bitcoin network.
 However, it could also reveal your public IP so you may want to take extra measures to help mitigate that by running the node over TOR.